zth/rescript-relay/reason-relay-documentation/docs/making-queries.md

 Nothing that fancy here.
 We call `Query.use` to with a variable `userId`, just as defined in our GraphQL query. `use` is a React hook that will _dispatch the query to the server and then deliver the data to the component_.
 It's integrated with [suspense](https://reactjs.org/docs/concurrent-mode-suspense.html), which means that it'll suspend your component if the data's not already there.
 The query will be re-issued if you change your variables, and there's a bunch of things you can configure for your query.
 Check out the full reference of what can be passed to `Query.use` [here](#use).

 Interacting with your query is fully type-safe, which means that `variables` and the type of `queryData` will match what you define in your GraphQL operation.
-This also means that the ReasonML compiler will guide you through what to pass to which function, and how to use the data you get back.
+This also means that the ReScript compiler will guide you through what to pass to which function, and how to use the data you get back.

 There, that's all it takes to do your first query!
 Continue reading on this page for more information about querying (including a full [API reference](#api-reference)), or continue to the next part on [using fragments](using-fragments).